-11 Popular Romance Tropes — and How to Make Them New Again
+11 Popular Romance Tropes — and Why Everyone Loves Them

 Tropes are plot devices, characters, images, or themes that are incorporated so frequently in a genre that they’re seen as conventional.
 “Trope” is often seen as a dirty word, because it feels interchangeable with the word “cliché.”
 And while authors shouldn’t simply duplicate story formulas that have proven popular, tropes can provide a signal to readers about what kind of book they’ve got in front of them.
 At their core, tropes are just things that are familiar — and people enjoy the familiar.

-This trope has a number of popular variations: the “have to spend a night in a cabin,” the “stuck in a car in a blizzard,” the “trapped overnight in the office,” etc. The point is two people who likely barely know each other (or aren’t very fond of one another) are forced together in a relatively enclosed space.
+This trope has a number of popular variations: the “have to spend a night in a cabin,” the “stuck in a car in a blizzard,” the “overnight office romance,” etc. The point is two people who likely barely know each other (or aren’t very fond of one another) are forced together in a relatively enclosed space.
 They have to rely one on another to get through the experience, come to appreciate one another, and eventually fall in love.

 (Bonus points if the place where they're staying has only one bed which they begrudgingly agree to share!)